Helping children in crisis heal

 Many children experience crises that create intense emotional, mental, and behavioral distress.

-Our crisis intervention services are available on a walk-in basis and are intended for “cooling down” and addressing life or behavioral issues.
+Our crisis intervention services are intended for “cooling down” and addressing life or behavioral issues.
 We provide:

 - Mental health and safety assessments